BNSF Railway asks Coast Guard to start process to remove historic rail bridge

 "BNSF needs to build a new bridge so we can continue serving our customers in North Dakota safely and without interruption," spokeswoman Amy McBeth wrote in an email to the Tribune.

-The parties likely will meet in early May to discuss next steps, Zimmerman said.
+The parties likely will meet this month to discuss next steps, Zimmerman said.

 Reach Sam Nelson at 701-250-8264 or sam.nelson@bismarcktribune.com.